 Below is my personal view on some Greek wines I consider interesting.
 My views are based on tasting, on many occasions, wines at various times of their developments.
 I would like to thank in this, a group of colleagues and friends with whom we have had numerous tastings.

-Also by talking to merchants, you find two types: The "educated" ones, who will expand on being careful how to keep the wine etc, but who keep it in a cement-warehouse at 40 C in the summer.
+By talking to wine merchants, you find two types: The "educated" ones, who will expand on being careful how to keep the wine etc, but who keep it in a cement-warehouse at 40 C in the summer.
 And those, that do not even know the theory.

 2) In general do not trust the views of wine merchants, especially if they seem authoritative.
 I have spoken to many of them in Crete and Athens.
 I have found none that was really knowledgeable.
 A friend I trust tells me that he knows one.
 Even the most posh merchants are not experts in wine.
 There are two types: those that know nothing and those that claim they know.
 The first category is innocuous since they will not give you advice.
 The second is dangerous, since you will be offered authoritative advise, which almost always is invariably wrong or misleading or both.

-4) There are several wines I have never tasted.
+3) There are many wines I have never tasted.
 There are also wines that were tasted under difficult conditions, so that I could not have a reliable opinion.
 There are many more wines that were tasted but which I cannot recommend.
 None of the above appear below.

-5) There are no world-class white Greek wines and there are very few that are good to drink, although there has been progress recently because of appropriate infrastructure .
+4) There are no world-class white Greek wines, although there has been progress recently because of appropriate infrastructure .

 This is because it is much easier

 to make a good red instead of a good white in the south.
 It is also because it is difficult to keep the fragile properties of most whites